Update (Jan 2, 2025): Improved language and image from feedback.

 |

-While I understand this argument, I prefer not mangling docstrings too much and prefer a solution which is more integrated in the language.
+While I understand this argument, I’d rather not mangle docstrings too much and prefer a solution which is more integrated in the language.

-Since documentation of enums is a common use-case of class attributes docstrings, here are some spezalized options, which only work for enums:
+Since documentation of enums is a common use-case of class attribute docstrings, here are some specialized options, which only work for enums:

 It also traverses the AST as we do, but is more specialized for enums.